omnivector-solutions/osd-documentation/contributing.rst

 OSD is an open-source project, and as such we welcome contributions from developers, engineers, system administrators, and users in general.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

 There are many ways to contribute: